zramsay/eris-cli/README.md

 eris init
 ```

-Please see our [getting started page](https://docs.erisindustries.com/tutorials/getting-started/) for those who no familiar with go and/or docker.
+Please see our [getting started page](https://docs.erisindustries.com/tutorials/getting-started/) for those who are not familiar with go and/or docker.

 # Overview